132 online counterfeit sites seized in Cyber Monday blitz

 ICE agents seized 101 domain names in the United States and 31 were taken over by officers in Britain, Romania, Belgium, France and Denmark and by Europol, the European Police Office, ICE Director John Morton said.

-The sites, many linked to organized crime, were selling fake goods that ranged from National Football League jerseys and Nike Inc shoes to Adobe Systems Inc software, he said.
+The sites, many linked to organized crime, were selling fake goods that ranged from National Football League jerseys and Nike Inc (NKE.N) shoes to Adobe Systems Inc (ADBE.O) software, he said.

 "There is much money to be made out there duping consumers and that is what is going on," Morton said on a conference call.